cobusb/Emmer/README.md

 # Emmer - Static Site Generator

-A powerful static site generator built in Elixir that crawls folders for HTML and YAML files, matches them up, and generates content using Solid templating.
+A static site generator built in Elixir that crawls folders for HTML and YAML files, matches them up, and generates content using Solid templating.

 ## Features